 - Market breakthrough.
 For example, some of our clients have used their expertise to create software that offers new kinds of specialist services.
 Some manufacturers or wholesalers have become retailers.
 Some have added value by repackaging or combining products and services from other companies.

 - Wowing customers.
 This happens when providing your customers with the experience they want, how and when they want it, rather than imposing your processes on them.
 And it can give you new ways to de-commoditize your offering by focusing on service rather than price.

 - Internal redesign.
 Many companies’ internal business processes are patchwork decades-old solutions.
 New tech allows you to completely rethink your processes, to design from scratch to suit your team, your profit goals, and most importantly your customers.
 AI or software robots allow you to automate manual tasks and reduce errors.

 - Risk reduction.
 Traditional processes often carry unnecessary risks that affect your company’s competitiveness.
 New tech can provide real-time risk assessment and automation of controls.
 Or it may allow you to offer higher guarantees to demanding (but high-value!) clients.

 These categories are not hard-and-fast rules.
-In some cases transformations cross boundaries, for example radical improvements to internal fulfilment that enables significant improvement to customer service as well.
+In some cases, transformations cross boundaries, for example, radical improvements to internal fulfillment that enables significant improvement to customer service as well.
 And better internal processes can reduce risk as well as improve margins.